Loading NuWatt Energy...

 Most EVs need 2,400-4,900 extra kWh per year (12,000 miles).
 In Connecticut, that translates to 2-4.2 kW of additional solar, or roughly 5-10 extra 420W panels.
 CT averages 1,175 kWh/kW/year of solar production, slightly below Massachusetts due to similar latitude.

-Yes.
-The CHEAPR $500 rebate and the federal Section 30C $1,000 tax credit are fully stackable.
-A typical Level 2 charger installation costs $800-$2,000, so with $1,500 in combined incentives, many CT homeowners pay $0 net cost for their charger.
+The CHEAPR $500 rebate is the remaining charger incentive in Connecticut.
+The federal Section 30C $1,000 tax credit expired June 30, 2026 and is no longer available.
+A typical Level 2 charger installation costs $800-$2,000, so after the $500 CHEAPR rebate most CT homeowners pay $300-$1,500 net for their charger.
+Bundling the install with solar also saves $500-$1,000 versus separate projects.

 Yes.
 The Smart-E Loan through CT Green Bank offers 0.99% APR for energy improvements including solar panels and EV charger installation.
 The program runs through March 31, 2026, with loans up to $50,000.
 This is one of the lowest rates available for solar financing in the US.